Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 All relevant code artifacts and manifest files are stored in the GitHub repository and can easily be forked into your own account or organization.

 This guide describes the end-to-end process for setting up all pre-requisites and dependencies before deploying AlwaysOn into an Azure subscription of your choice.

 ## Pre-requisites

-Following tools and applications must be installed on the client machine which you are using to deploy AlwaysOn reference implementation:
+The following tools and applications must be installed on the client machine used to deploy AlwaysOn reference implementation:

 - Install [Azure CLI](https://docs.microsoft.com/cli/azure/service-page/azure%20cli?view=azure-cli-latest)